 Differentiation and constructivist learning are vital keys to my teaching philosophy.
 My commitments to art-making, education, and professional teaching experiences are the foundations of the unique perspective I bring to the role of a visual arts faculty member.
-This growth and applied experiences allow me to bring my own creative endeavors into meaningful dialogue with my teaching practice in a technical, theoretical, and historical foundation of contemporary art practice.
-As I continue to learn and be inspired by the creative community, I want this for my students.
+These applied experiences allow me to bring my creative endeavors into meaningful dialogue with my teaching practice in a technical, theoretical, and historical foundation of contemporary art practice.
+As I continue to learn and be inspired by the creative community, I want this for my students as well.

-Crafting a curriculum that all students can access, I develop courses that invite students with a broad range of interests and from diverse backgrounds.
-These activities expand on their own educational experience by facilitating exploring other methods and points of view within studio practice and contemporary art as an academic field.
+Crafting a curriculum that all students can access, I develop courses that invite and celebrate the participation of students with a broad range of interests and from diverse backgrounds.
+The curriculum of a given class is designed to expand on my students’ educational and personal experiences within their studio practices by facilitating the exploration of other methods and points of view.
 Hands-on, personalized choice with assignments that reflect student interest increases retention, engagement, and meaningful content.
-The instructor serves as a guide through discussions and critiques, encouraging risk-taking with original ideas and support of critical thinking and artistic problem-solving.
-Students are challenged by an atmosphere that prioritizes inquiry and is supported by a thoughtful construction of positive classroom culture through initial and ongoing team-building activities.
-A sense of trust is built for students to feel supported in taking risks and potentially expanding their studio practice.
+I see myself serving as a guide through discussions and critiques, encouraging risk-taking with original ideas, and supporting critical thinking and artistic problem-solving.
+Students are challenged by an atmosphere that prioritizes inquiry, thus are subsequently supported by the thoughtful construction of positive classroom culture through initial and ongoing team-building activities.
+A sense of trust is built for all students to feel included and supported in taking risks and thus potentially expanding their studio practice.